-- Minnesota Insurance Marketplace.
-Specifies that classification and storage of data of the Minnesota Insurance Marketplace ("the exchange") is governed by section 7 of this bill. - Title.
-Names this new chapter of law (chapter 62V) the "Minnesota Insurance Marketplace Act." - Definitions.
-Defines nine terms used in this bill. - 4 Minnesota Insurance Marketplace; Establishment. - Subd.
+- 1 Minnesota Insurance Marketplace.
+Specifies that classification and storage of data of the Minnesota Insurance Marketplace ("the exchange") is governed by section 7 of this bill. - 2 Title.
+Names this new chapter of law (chapter 62V) the "Minnesota Insurance Marketplace Act." - 3 Definitions.
+Defines nine terms used in this bill. - 4 Minnesota Insurance Marketplace; establishment.

+Subd.
 1. Creation.
 Creates the marketplace as a board in the executive branch of state government.
-Summarizes four of its functions. - Subd.
+Summarizes four of its functions.

+Subd.
 2. Application of other law.
-Specifies general Minnesota governmental operations laws that govern the exchange and its board members, including laws dealing with conflicts of interest, receipt of gifts, compliance with the Open Meeting

-Law, and when certain types of meetings can or must be closed to the public.
+Specifies general Minnesota governmental operations laws that govern the exchange and its board members, including laws dealing with conflicts of interest, receipt of gifts, compliance with the Open Meeting Law, and when certain types of meetings can or must be closed to the public.
 Exempts the exchange from the following otherwise required provisions:

-- (1) the Administrative Procedure Act (chapter 14), including its procedures in section 14.386 for adopting rules that are otherwise exempt from the chapter 14 rulemaking procedures; - (2) the laws creating and governing the Department of Administration (chapter 16B) and those governing state procurement of goods and services (chapter 16C), except for section 16C.16, which requires efforts by state agencies to purchase from small businesses.
-Requires also, however, that the exchange establish "an open and competitive procurement process" for the exchange that complies with those chapters to the extent practicable for the exchange; and - (3) laws dealing with the Office of Enterprise Technology (chapter 16E), but requires the exchange to enter into an agreement with that office for information technology services that assure seamless coordination of eligibility determination and enrollment with public health care programs.
-Also permits agreements with that office for other information technology services.
+(1) the Administrative Procedure Act (chapter 14), including its procedures in section 14.386 for adopting rules that are otherwise exempt from the chapter 14 rulemaking procedures;

+(2) the laws creating and governing the Department of Administration (chapter 16B) and those governing state procurement of goods and services (chapter 16C), except for specified sections relating to contracts for services and a section which requires efforts by state agencies to purchase from small businesses, including those owned by targeted group members and by veterans.
+Requires also, however, that the exchange establish "an open and competitive procurement process" for the exchange that complies with those chapters to the extent practicable for the exchange.